 Ecommerce has gained more popularity than ever before.
 An Ecommerce website provides the target customers with the convenience of choosing the items which they wish to purchase, adding them to an online cart, and finally making the payment for the same.
 However, there is more than what meets the eye as developing a website from scratch takes time and effort.
-From deciding a URL to dividing the products into different categories, there’s a lot of work that needs to be done.
+From deciding a URL to dividing the products into different categories,having a website strategy in place, there’s a lot of work that needs to done.

 These are the top 10 things that must be considered during the process of Ecommerce website development.

 1.Making use of links and web pages instead of stuffing content in a single page